xtenzQ/til/jvm/jvm.md

 - a concrete implemetation;
 - a runtime instance;

-JVM specification is flexible and defines certain features every JVM must have such as ability to execute Java bytecodes;
+JVM specification is flexible and defines certain features every JVM must have such as ability to execute Java bytecodes.

-- can have different implementations:
+JVM can have different implementations:
   - completely in software;
   - to varying degrees in hardware.